 Kerkorian learned that the British Royal Air Force was ferrying Canadian-built de Havilland Mosquitos over the North Atlantic to Scotland.
 So Kirk moved with his wife to Montreal.
 After training by the Royal Air Force, he began ferrying planes across the North Atlantic

 With a captain’s rank in the RAF Transport Command.
 The fee was $1,000 per flight.
 In two and a half years with RAF Ferry Command, Kerkorian delivered 33 planes, logged thousands of hours, traveled to four continents, and flew his first four-engine plane.

-In 1945, after the war, having saved most of his wages, Kerkorian spent $5,000 on Army Air Force surplus five-seat, twin-engine Cessna so that he could go into the charter business.
+In 1945, after the war, having saved most of his wages, Kerkorian spent $5,000 on an Army Air Force surplus five-seat, twin-engine Cessna so that he could go into the charter business.
 Making his first trip to Las Vegas in 1944.

-In 1947, he combined his profits from his single plane charter business, as well as money from selling scrap plane parts he could find, a $15,000 Bank of America loan and $5,000 from his sister Rose, Kirk paid $60,000 for a three-plane charter operation at Los Angeles Municipal Airport.
+In 1947, he combined his profits from his single plane charter business, as well as money from selling scrap plane parts he could find, a $15,000 Bank of America loan, and $5,000 from his sister Rose, Kirk paid $60,000 for a three-plane charter operation at Los Angeles Municipal Airport.